Policy Relevant Treatment Effects with Multidimensional Unobserved Heterogeneity: Numerical Illustration and Monte Carlo Simulation

-We present the coverage rates of the 95\% confidence set for the local departure model in Figures \ref{fig:local_coverage_ATE} and \ref{fig:local_coverage_PRTE}.
-Figures \ref{fig:random_coverage_ATE} and \ref{fig:random_coverage_PRTE} display the coverage rates for the random coefficient model.
-These figures demonstrate that the asymptotic properties of the inference method, as described in Theorem \ref{inference_gafarov}, hold true in finite samples.
-Importantly, the confidence sets exhibit reasonable width and cover the true bounds with a probability of at least 95\%.
-As the sample size increases, the confidence sets become narrower, and they exclude values outside the true bounds with an increasing probability.
+To check the finite sample performance of the CvR bounds, we conduct Monte Carlo simulations following the \citet{gafarov2019inference} inference method described in Sections \ref{subsection:inference}.
+The DGPs, target parameters, IV-like functions, and known boundaries $m^L_d$, $m^U_d$, $m^L_D$, and $m^U_D$ in the convex relaxation are the same as those used to generate the numerical results summarized in Table \ref{tab:num_random_coef}.
+In this section, we do not consider shape restrictions.
+We present the coverage rates of the 95\% confidence interval for ATE, ATT, and ASB in Figures \ref{fig:random_coverage_ATE}, \ref{fig:random_coverage_ATT}, and \ref{fig:random_coverage_ABS}, respectively.
+These results demonstrate that the asymptotic properties of the inference method, as described in Theorem \ref{inference_gafarov}, hold true in finite samples.
+Importantly, the confidence intervals exhibit reasonable width and cover the true CvR bounds with a probability of at least 95\%.
+As the sample size increases, the confidence intervals become narrower, and they exclude values outside the true CvR bounds with an increasing probability.